We like making our pumpkin spice cinnamon rolls with fresh pumpkin puree, this is our little trick for making these rolls into soft and fluffy rolls.

 Milk- use whole milk in this recipe. you will need ¾ a cup.

 For the cinnamon filling:

 Soften butter– leave the butter in room temperate for 1 hour, or until it softens.

 Brown sugar– we like using light brown sugar for the filling.

 Cream cheese– you will need to get your cream cheese to room temperature.

 Powder sugar– powder sugar works best for the frosting.

-Add the egg, room temperature milk, vanilla extract, and cooled melted butter.
+Add the egg, room temperature milk, vanilla extract, pumpkin puree, and cooled melted butter.
 Start mixing on low until the dough forms.